 Step 3: Request an Internal Review (Optional)

-If your claim has been denied or your benefits have been reduced, a free review can help you understand what your options are and whether the denial is likely worth challenging.
+If your claim has been denied or your benefits have been reduced, a private review can help you understand what your options are and whether the denial is likely worth challenging.